-Trying to stop using is difficult.
+Trying to stop substance use is hard.
 Any history of heavy drug use triggers resistance from the body.
 You may experience mood swings, blackouts, even loss of motor control (arms/legs don’t work).

 Your body has developed its need for the substance through a complex physical process.
 What detox does is force the body to stop relying on that process.
 It cleans the chemicals out of your system, including residuals the body’s held onto.